TeamLumi/luminescent-team/rom-hacking/scripting/introduction.md

 Functions are written in `.ev` files.
 These can be edited by unpacking the file `romfs/Data/StreamingAssets/AssetAssistant/Dpr/ev_script` using [Aldo's BDSP Repacker](https://github.com/Ai0796/BDSP-Repacker).

 Each zone has it's own script file.
-The name is the [Zone](../dictionary/zones.md) name.
+The name is the [Zone](../dictionary/zones.md) code.
 For example `c01.ev` for Jubilife City.

 These script files contain two different types of function that serve different purposes.